 Did you go check out Greenwich's mill rate versus Bridgeport's?
 If you did, you learned that tawny Greenwich has a mill rate of 11.59 while Bridgeport's is 43.45.
 It's primarily because the Grand List of Greenwich (the value of all their taxable property) is larger than Bridgeport's, as expected.
 The larger that number, the lower the mill rate, given similar budgets.

-The CT State Legislature knows this, too, and they used that fact as a tax hammer.
+The CT State Legislature knows this, too, and they used it as a tax hammer.
 Quite cleverly, I might add.

 What they did was place a statewide 32.46 maximum mill rate on all motor vehicles.
 The reason?
 That number means that Greenwich vehicle owners, with a 11.59 mill rate, will be below the 32.46 limit and will still be charged full-rate property taxes on their Mercedes-Benz.
 Bridgeport and Hartford (and other high-mills cities) motorists will only pay at most 32.46 mills (instead of, for example, Bridgeport's 43.45) on their Camrys and Accords.

 The motor vehicle owners in high-mills (lower Grand List) cities totally got a motor vehicle property tax break.
 Greenwich motor vehicle owners did not.
-Like I said, very clever.
-And it shows the Legislature understands the mill rate's vagaries.
+It shows the Legislature understands the mill rate's vagaries (hopefully).

 To their credit, the Legislature reimbursed the cities and districts for those revenue shortfalls with State grants, so in the end this rate cap was a State handout to voters that live in higher-mills (read: lots of voters) districts (or is that me just being cynical?)
 Where that State grant money came from is anyone's guess -- I'm not gonna spend time swimming (drowning?) through the State's budget docs -- but ultimately those grant reimbursements fall upon the shoulders of all State taxpayers.